 The Normans in Sicily

-We leave Palermo and drive to the Cathedral of Monreale (30 mins) – one of the greatest extant examples of Norman architecture in the world.
+We drive the short distance to the Cathedral of Monreale (30 mins) – one of the greatest extant examples of Norman architecture in the world.

 According to legend, in 1174, the Madonna appeared before the young Norman King William II and led him to a spot where his father had buried a considerable treasure.
 She instructed him to put it to good use and hence William founded this startling religious monument, high above the fertile Conca d’Oro.
 It was finished in less than ten years and a bustling medieval village soon sprang up around it.